 - Personality disorders

 - Informal telephone appointment (20 minutes) = no charge

 - Subsequent sessions £40 (1 hour)

-If I am unable to answer your call, please leave a message and I will return your call as soon a I can.
-Alternatively, feel free to send me an email and I will respond as soon as I am able.
+If I am unable to answer your call, please leave a brief message and I will return your call as soon as possible.
+Alternatively, feel free to send me an email.

 Maps & Directions